paulosuzart/paulosuzart.github.io/_posts/2017-02-11-after-d-comes-cpp.md

 Conclusion
 ---

 When you have real money involved, don't play.
-Not that we were kid playing or being heckless, we really believed we could go end to end using D, but so far it's not the case.
+Not that we were kid playing or being reckless, we really believed we could go end to end using D, but so far it's not the case.
 In the end, one thing we won't be worried is performance (of course if we don't do shit in our code).
 D has Gc, and supposedly supports coding with it disabled, but lets try it another round.